robertpainsi/filtering.js/docs/documentation.md

 </div>

 <script>
+    // Either use FilteringFlow to parse and initialize filters, groups
+    // and items from HTML and also handle other logic automatically.
+    // For more information, see chapter FilteringFlow. const {FilteringFlow} = filteringjs;
+    const filteringFlow = new FilteringFlow(document.querySelector('#root'));
+    // ...

-    // Parsing and initializing filters, groups and items from HTML const {Filtering, Parser} = filteringjs;
+    // Or parse and initialize filters, groups and items from HTML const {Filtering, Parser} = filteringjs;
     const parser = new Parser();
     const schema = parser.parseSchemaFromHtml(document.querySelector('#root'));